 Well, I would say a lot more of this won’t hurt:

-These steps are not necessarily in order of importance; but you will need them all in place before your customer is going to be willing to try your product!
+To win over a customer, you need to ensure there are a few key steps in place.
+These steps are not necessarily in order of importance, but you will need them all in place before your customer is going to be willing to try your product!

-In this case your customer is the voting public, the Democrats and Republicans.
-Why are they voting?
+In this case your customer is the voting public, the current Democrats and Republicans.
+It’s the Libertarian Party’s responsibility to find out why are they voting?
 What’s causing so many to vote for Donald Trump and why is it that has so many members of the party are abstaining from supporting him?
 How about Bernie supporters (aka the Occupy crowd)?
 What message would cause them to rethink, or even just overlook their biases about capitalism and libertarianism?
 How about Democrats?
 Why are they voting for Hillary Clinton and why do so many dislike her?

-2. Once you’ve figured out what it is your customer is looking for you need to…
+Once you’ve figured out what it is your customer is looking for you need to…

 How can the Libertarian Party platform be the solution to the reasons why usual card-carrying Republicans and Democrats are abandoning their candidates?

-4. After all that, you now need to prove to them that this risk they are about to take by choosing you is the best option they have, that the reward for them is so great that its worth overcoming the inertia of the current norm.
+The people want to know that you are knowledgeable about whatever problem they are currently experiencing and that you are capable of providing a solution.
+You need to prove to them that the risk they are about to take, by choosing you, is the best option they have, that the reward for them is so great that it’s worth changing course.

 It’s okay to advocate for it, but the more you say you use it the more you marginalize yourself!
-People want their president to be capable of the momentous task that is the Presidency.
-They need to be assured that whoever holds that office is able to be strong, be wise and basically be their superman!
-You need to be the one who will defend the Constitution and the country; not be busy smoking bowls in the Oval Office!
-I know you said you won’t do any kind of drugs in the White House, but the mental picture for the average voter is still the President with a bong on the Resolute Desk!
+Firstly, you have yet to build credibility with the average American, until you do, this behavior will seem more like a character flaw than anything else.
+People want their president to be capable of the momentous task that is the presidency.
+They need to be assured that whoever holds that office is able to be strong, wise, and basically be their superman!
+You need to be the one who will defend the constitution and the country; not be busy smoking bowls in the Oval Office!
+I know you said you won’t do any kind of drugs in the White House, but the mental picture for the average voter is still the president with a bong on the Resolute Desk!